 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 - Ultrasound Scan During the First Trimester

-- How is the Ultrasound Scan performed in First Trimester Pregnancy?
+- How Is the Ultrasound Scan Performed in the First Trimester Pregnancy?

 Getting your first scan in your pregnancy can be quite exciting.
 Getting a scan of the belly is a very special moment, especially for first-time mothers, and is something surreal as it gives them the surety that they indeed have a little being growing inside their belly!
 No wonder you see so many couples cherish the image of the first scan!